DataDog/coredns/plugin/cache/README.md

   available.
 When this happens, cache will attempt to refresh the cache entry after sending the expired cache entry to the client.
 The responses have a TTL of 0. **DURATION** is how far back to consider stale responses as fresh.
-The default duration is 1h. **REFRESH_MODE** controls whether the attempt to refresh the cache happens `before` or `after` returning a response.
-This defaults to `after`.
-Setting this value to `before` could lead to increased latency when serving stale responses for unavailable upstreams, but will reduce served stales specially on infrequent resolution usecases.
+The default duration is 1h. **REFRESH_MODE** controls whether the attempt to refresh the cache happens before (`immediate`) or after (`verified`) returning a response.
+This defaults to `immediate`.
+  Setting this value to `verified` could lead to increased latency when serving stale responses for unavailable upstreams, but will reduce served stales specially on infrequent resolution usecases.

 ## Capacity and Eviction